azrafe7/punk.fx/README.md

 You can also take a look at this [demo](http://dl.dropbox.com/u/32864004/dev/FPDemo/PunkFX%20latest%20demo.swf) to get an idea of what this all is about.

+For a real world example of what you can do with a wise use of this library you can check out [Separation Anxiety](http://tasteofmoonlight.com/games/separation-anxiety), a game by Jonathan Stoler, and this [blog post](http://tasteofmoonlight.com/blog/posts/all-glitched-out) where he explains how he managed to put it together.

 Dependencies & Other Useful Resources
 ---------------------------------------